machinat/sociably/website/docs/components-for-cui.md

 );
 ```

-In the above codes, we to pass `"John Doe"` to the `name` prop.
+In the above codes, we pass `"John Doe"` to the `name` prop.
 The dynamic `props.name` value is then used to generate UI in the component.

 ### `children` Prop

 An element can contain children nodes.
-They are available as `children` prop in the component.
+They are available as the `children` prop in the component.
 For example:

 ```jsx